A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation

+\textbf{Strategy}: There are trade-offs in selecting a perturbation strategy.
+Non-intrusive perturbation strategies that delay system calls, decrease the priority, or silence the system calls with error returns, aim to slow down program execution, potentially buying time for a deep learning model to operate.
+End users might experience a system slowdown in exchange for more security.
+Intrusive perturbation strategies, which are more aggressive, are designed for organizations with higher security expectations.

-Strategy \textit{Process Delay} is different from just suspending software execution.
-A suspended execution stops suspicious software from running and will not generate data for deep learning analysis. \textit{Process Delay}, on the other hand, slows down software execution, thus potentially buying time for deep analysis and allowing for a more accurate classification of software which received borderline confidence levels in classifications by a fast conventional machine learning detector.
+\textit{Process Delay} strategy is different from suspending software execution.
+A suspended execution stops suspicious software from running and would not generate data for a potential deep learning analysis. \textit{Process Delay}, actually, slows down software execution, potentially buying time for deep analysis and allowing for a more accurate classification of software which received borderline confidence levels in classifications by a fast conventional machine learning detector.
 Moreover, suspension of execution can be detected by malware just by checking wall clock time.